qinflan/qinflan/README.md

 <h1>Hi 👋, I'm Quinn</h1>

-🔭 I’m currently working on a cyber security study iOS app called Script Kitty and a website for my rock band.
+🔭 I’m currently working on a 2000s inspired dungeon crawler game for browser

-🌱 I’m learning Swift and C++ right now
+🌱 I’m learning Go and WebGL right now

-👯 I’m looking to collaborate on a game development project
+👯 I’m looking to collaborate on a game development project!

 ## 🌐Socials